Bydgoszcz Architects (1850–1970s): Heinrich Seeling

 Heinrich Seeling was born on October 1, 1852, in Zeulenroda-Triebes, Thuringia.
 His father, Christian Seeling, was a bricklayer, from an Evangelical Lutheran family.
 As a boy, he practiced with his father's bricklaying craftmen.
-After having completed a building school in Holzminden, he moved in 1870 to Berlin, where he worked in a construction workshop and joined as a free listener the Academy of Building.
+After having completed a building school in Holzminden, he moved in 1870 to Berlin, where he worked in a construction workshop and joined as a free listener the Bauakademie (now Technische Universität Berlin).
 After three years of study, he went on an education trip to the south of the German Empire and to Vienna.
 He then returned to Berlin in 1874 and worked for 2 years in Hugo Licht's workshop.
 Aterwards, he went on a six-month study trip to Italy and came back to Berlin.
 In 1877, he started working as a first architect in the construction office of Hermann Ende.

 In January 1878 he won the second prize in the competition for the Town Hall in Kaława, which was carried out in 1880–1881.
 He then won the second prize for a theater project in Halle (1884-1886).
 The building was designed in accordance with the latest architectural tendencies and technical requirements; for this realization, Seelling was honored with the Prussian Order of the Crown - 4th Class.

 From this moment, he devoted his architect's activity to theatre buildings: after designing the Stockholm Royal Theatre, he was appointed in 1890-1892 for the realization of the Municipal Theater in Essen, which designs pioneered many interior and façade solutions.
 Thanks to this project, he was published in leading architectural journals in Germany.

 Several projects were run in the following years: